Western Nineveh offensive (2017): Push to Al-Ba'aj

 On 24 May, the PMF launched the second phase of the offensive named the Martyrs of Sinjar.
 By the next day, the PMF captured Kocho, the home village of Nadia Murad, and handed it over to local Yazidi forces.
 On the next day, PMU fighters began a push to capture Al-Ba'aj, capturing four villages and a strategic road west of al-Qairawan.
 By the end of the day, the number of villages captured by the PMU increased to 9.
-ISIL headquarters were reportedly attacked in central al-Baaj, western Nineveh, and an ISIL emir was reportedly killed, according to local sources.
+IS headquarters were reportedly attacked in central al-Baaj, western Nineveh, and an IS emir was reportedly killed, according to local sources.

 The War Media Cell said on 26 May that an airstrike launched by the Iraqi fighter jets, in support of PMU troops, left 46 militants dead, and four vehicles, two of which were booby-trapped, destroyed in Baaj and Qairawan regions.
-Iraqi warplanes targeted ISIL locations in Baaj and Qairawan on the next day, west of Mosul and near the Syrian borders, killing 29 militants.
+Iraqi warplanes targeted IS locations in Baaj and Qairawan on the next day, west of Mosul and near the Syrian borders, killing 29 militants.
 PMU announced on 28 May that they had recaptured the town of al-Qahtaniya, located to the west of al-Qairawan.
-They added that 19 ISIL fighters were killed in clashes during the day.
+They added that 19 IS fighters were killed in clashes during the day.

-PMU announced it had reached the Iraq-Syria border while dislodging ISIL from territory to the north of Al-Ba'aj.
+PMU announced it had reached the Iraq-Syria border while dislodging IS from territory to the north of Al-Ba'aj.
 The statement added that the paramilitary units had killed 21 militants in addition to destroying four of their headquarters in two villages.

-On 2 June, PMF killed six members of ISIL commando forces, including Hassan Kanahs al-Zebeidi, a senior leader, at Matallat al-Markeb village near the Syrian border.
+On 2 June, PMF killed six members of IS commando forces, including Hassan Kanahs al-Zebeidi, a senior leader, at Matallat al-Markeb village near the Syrian border.
 On 3 June, it announced the capture of areas near Iraq-Syria border, including the al-Risalah residential complex to the south of al-Ba'aj.
-On 4 June, more than 500 PMF fighters captured al-Ba'aj, an ISIL stronghold town near the Syrian border, along with 12 surrounding villages from ISIL militants, killing at least 33 militants, according to an Iraqi police officer.
+On 4 June, more than 500 PMF fighters captured al-Ba'aj, an IS stronghold town near the Syrian border, along with 12 surrounding villages from IS militants, killing at least 33 militants, according to an Iraqi police officer.
 PMF also announced it had captured 12 nearby villages, killing 37 militants.